 Gym workouts: what not to do

-MF readers take to the stand to describe gym crimes they’ve witnessed first-hand
+MF readers take to the stand to describe what not to do in your gym workouts

 Danny, via email ‘I was attempting a bench press one-rep max and asked one of the gym’s trainers to spot me.
 I lowered the bar to my chest, then started to push up – but the second I started to struggle and squeeze my rep out, he hauled the bar off me.
 Devastated!’

 Rod, via email ‘There’s this guy who hogs the Smith machine and it’s not even because he particularly wants to use it – it’s because it gives him the best vantage point in the mirror while he’s sitting on the bench and banging out endless sets of biceps curls.’